aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-management/update-mpp/_index.md

 - save project as mpp
 schemas:
 - type: TechArticle
-  headline: How to Add Task and Update MPP File in Aspose.Tasks
+  headline: How to Add a Task and Update an MPP File Using Aspose.Tasks for Java
   description: Learn how to add task and update MPP files using Aspose.Tasks for Java,
     a java project management library that lets you create task Microsoft Project files and save project as MPP.
   dateModified: '2026-06-25'
   author: Aspose
 - type: HowTo
-  name: How to Add Task and Update MPP File in Aspose.Tasks
+  name: How to Add a Task and Update an MPP File Using Aspose.Tasks for Java
   description: Learn how to add task and update MPP files using Aspose.Tasks for Java,
     a java project management library that lets you create task Microsoft Project files and save project as MPP.